 Curriculum is an interactive process involving children, families, teachers, administrators, and the community.
 The Ohio Early Learning Content Standards guide our instructional decisions.
 Parents, teachers, and community business people developed these standards.
+Mayfield Preschool takes pride in providing a personalized, and developmentally appropriate curriculum that is differentiated for students and aligned to the standards providing rigorous learning experiences.

-- Activities reflect the diverse cultural groups and individuals in the community and society. - Provide individual skill development for special needs students. - Plan and implement a wide variety of multi-age, multi-level materials and activities. - Children have substantial uninterrupted blocks of time to engage in self-selected activities. - Children are engaged in a combination of child-directed, teacher-directed and adult facilitated activities.
+- Activities reflect the diverse cultural groups and individuals in the community and society. - Provide individual skill development for special needs students. - Plan and implement a wide variety of multi-age, multi-level materials and activities. - Children have substantial uninterrupted blocks of time to engage in self-selected activities. - Children are engaged in a combination of child-directed, teacher-directed and adult facilitated activities. - The Curriculum is carefully planned to provide a warm, nurturing, safe environment for the children attending the preschool, and the standards are implemented through the Creative Curriculum. - All materials and curriculum are carefully chosen to support the child's growth cognitive, physically, emotionally, socially and creatively, developing the whole child. - Ipads and technology are available for use in the classroom.